Chang Feiya: Club career

 Chang started his professional football career in 2011 when he was promoted to Guangdong Youth's squad for the 2011 China League Two campaign.
-He joined Chinese Super League side Guangzhou R&F in 2013.
+He joined Chinese Super League side Guangzhou R&F (now known as Guangzhou City) in 2013.
 With high praise of team manager Sven-Göran Eriksson, he was promoted to the first team in December 2013.
 On 16 March 2014, he made his Super League debut in a goalless draw against Liaoning Whowin, coming on as a substitute for Abderrazak Hamdallah in the 81st minute.
 He scored his first Super League goal on 26 April 2015, which ensured Guangzhou R&F beat Changchun Yatai 2–1.

 In February 2017, Chang extended his contract with the club until the end of 2019 and was loaned to Super League newcomer Guizhou Zhicheng for one season.
 He made his debut for Guizhou on 3 March 2017 in a 1–1 home draw against Liaoning FC, coming on as a substitute for Ilhamjan Iminjan in the 66th minute.
-On 26 February 2019, Chang was loaned out against to the Super League newcomer Wuhan Zall for the 2019 season.
+On 26 February 2019, Chang was loaned out again to Super League newcomer Wuhan Zall for the 2019 season.
+On 4 April 2023 he transferred to fellow top tier club Tianjin Jinmen Tiger.

 Career statistics

-Statistics accurate as of match played 31 December 2021.
+Statistics accurate as of match played 15 June 2024.